 With shared IP addresses, your reputation can only be as good as the other senders using the same IP address.
 Depending on how well your email service provider polices their IP addresses, that could mean delivery issues.

 With most providers you can send from their shared IP addresses for a very low cost, but those IP addresses will be poorly policed.
 You'll inevitably run into delivery issues, at which point those services will recommend you upgrade and pay extra for a dedicated IP address.
 Unfortunately, without significant volume, a dedicated IP address may not guarantee improved delivery.
 You'll also bear the responsibility for warming up your dedicated IP address, and that can be a tedious and error-prone process.
 Moreover, many corporate email providers also tie reputation to IP ranges.
 So if you’re on a range that’s suspected of sending spam, a dedicated IP address still may not help, and your delivery could still suffer.

-At Postmark, we don’t believe that "improved deliverability" should be an up-charge.
-If a customer reaches a volume where a dedicated IP address makes sense, we set them up on a dedicated IP address at no charge.
+At Postmark, we only offer to switch customers to a dedicated IP address when they reach a volume where it makes sense to do so.
 We stand by our shared IP addresses, and you'll receive the same high quality of delivery regardless of how much or how little you spend.
 For lower volume senders, you’ll see better delivery on a well-policed set of shared IP addresses than you would on a dedicated IP address.